andreasonny83/angular2-cookie-law/README.md

 # Demo App

-Have a look at the [example](https://github.com/andreasonny83/angular2-cookie-law/tree/master/example) available in this repository for a real Angular2 application using the `Angular2-Cookie-Law` library.
+Have a look at the [demo](https://github.com/andreasonny83/angular2-cookie-law/tree/master/demo) available in this repository for a real Angular2 application using the `Angular2-Cookie-Law` library.

-From your termianl, navigate inside the `demo` folder, then install all the Node dependencies using npm:
+From your terminal, navigate inside the `demo` folder, then install all the Node dependencies using npm:

 ```bash
 npm install